FAQ - Internship in South Africa

 As soon as you arrive at the airport in Cape Town we`ll give you a South African SIM-card.
-Putting it into your cell phone from home you are accessible immediately.
 Recharging your airtime is possible at every supermarket.
 So it`s fairly easy to start communicating with new friends and colleagues.
-For calling home we recommend you to buy a “WorldCallCard”.
-You get it at the supermarket as well.
+Many accommodations and restaurants offer free Wifi, so you can easily use skype or whatsapp as well.

 Area code South Africa: 0027

 - 8. How much are the living costs in South Africa?keyboard_arrow_down

 8. How much are the living costs in South Africa?

 Wherever you are, costs of living are highly depending on your life style.
 Nevertheless, in Cape Town they are slightly lower than in most of European big cities.
 For example restaurants in South Africa are comparatively cheap.
 The average costs of living in South Africa are 600 Euros per month.

 - 9. Can I go to work by public transport?keyboard_arrow_down

 9. Can I go to work by public transport?